Grammar as a Behavioral Biometric: Using Cognitively Motivated Grammar Models for Authorship Verification: Methods

 \subsubsection{The Log-Likelihood Ratio Cost ($\cllr$)}

-In numerous source-identification tasks, the system’s performance is commonly evaluated in terms of identification accuracy and/or identification error rate.
+In numerous source-identification tasks, the system’s performance is commonly evaluated in terms of identification Accuracy and/or identification error rate.
 Metrics such as precision, recall, and equal error rate (EER) are typical in this regard.
-While these metrics offer a quick overview of performance and are intuitively easy to comprehend, they are not suitable for assessing likelihood ratio-based inference systems \cite[p.
+While these metrics offer a quick overview of performance and are intuitively easy to comprehend, they are not suitable for assessing likelihood ratio-based inference systems \parencite[p.
 93]{morrison_measuring_2011}.
 Primarily based on categorical decisions with specific thresholds, these metrics are inadequate for evaluating such systems.
 Firstly, metrics relying on categorical thresholding implicitly assess how effectively the system correctly identifies the source of evidence.
-In other words, these metrics implicitly pertain to the strength of the hypothesis rather than the strength of the evidence \cite[p.
+In other words, these metrics implicitly pertain to the strength of the hypothesis rather than the strength of the evidence \parencite[p.
 93]{morrison_measuring_2011}.
-Secondly, categorical metrics fail to capture the gradient nature of likelihood ratios \cite[p.
+Secondly, categorical metrics fail to capture the gradient nature of likelihood ratios \parencite[p.
 93]{morrison_measuring_2011}.
-For instance, in a same-author comparison, if one system returns $\log_{10}(\text{LR}) = 3$ while another yields $\log_{10}(\text{LR}) = 2$, the former is superior as it supports the correct hypothesis more strongly.
+For instance, in a same-author comparison, if one system returns $\log_{10}(\text{\e{LR}}) = 3$ while another yields $\log_{10}(\text{\e{LR}}) = 2$, the former is superior as it supports the correct hypothesis more strongly.
 However, using a categorical metric would assess both systems in the same way, disregarding the differing strengths of evidence supporting the correct hypothesis.

 The conventional metric employed for evaluating the performance of a system within the Likelihood Ratio Framework is the \textit{log-likelihood ratio cost} ($\cllr$).
-The computation of the $\cllr$ involves utilising a set of LRs for same-source scenarios (e.g., same-author, \classY) and a set for different-source scenarios (\eg different-author, \classN).
-The computation is performed using the following equation \cite{BRUMMER2006230, ramos_information-theoretical_2013, van_leeuwen_introduction_2007}
+The computation of the $\cllr$ involves utilizing a set of \e{LRs} for same-source scenarios (\eg same-authorship, \classY) and a set for different-source scenarios (\eg different-authorship, \classN).
+The computation is performed using the following equation \parencite{BRUMMER2006230, ramos_information-theoretical_2013, van_leeuwen_introduction_2007}